hellenkavaya1/dsc-v3-tableau-cumulative-lab/README.md

 # Tableau Dashboards - Cumulative Lab

 ## Introduction
-We have used the Superstore Sales dataset learn about the Tableau environment interface, including the Start page, Data Source page, and Workspace.
+We have used the Superstore Sales dataset to learn about the Tableau environment interface, including the Start page, Data Source page, and Workspace.
 Then, we explored the useful visualizations that can be created in Tableau Public.
 Finally, we discussed how we can combine the vizzes in our workbooks to create dashboards to communicate our insights.
 Now it's your turn to apply your skills in Tableau.

 In this exercise, you will use knowledge of the Tableau interface, data visualizations, and dashboards to create the Super Store Sales dashboard.